top of page

 Ram's Horn Shell Spirula spirula

-Although this seems very shell-like, it is in fact the internal buoyancy aide of a species of deep-water squid.
-These are a tiny species, reaching a maximum of 45 mm and living at depths of up to 1000 m.
+Although this seems very shell-like, it is in fact the internal flotation mechanism of a species of deep-water squid.
+This is a tiny species, reaching a length of only 45 mm and living at depths of up to 1000 m.

 These shells are extremely light and very buoyant, floating on the surface they are carried on the ocean currents and turn up in their hundreds on beaches.